PacificCommunity/ofp-sam-amped/SPAMPLE/introtext/introduction.md

 This means that we are comparing the performance of HCRs with the aim of selecting one that is most likely to meet your management objectives.

 The performance of each HCR is measured using different performance indicators (PIs).
-PIMPLE can be used to explore and compare the PIs in a number of ways, using different plots and tables.
+SPAMPLE can be used to explore and compare the PIs in a number of ways, using different plots and tables.
 This allows trade-offs between the different HCRs to be evaluated.

 The focus should be on the *relative* performance of the different MPs, e.g. MP X results in higher catches than MP Y.

-## How to use PIMPLE
+## How to use SPAMPLE

-The main purpose of PIMPLE is to compare the relative performance of HCRs.
+The main purpose of SPAMPLE is to compare the relative performance of  South Pacific albacore HCRs.
 This is most easily done using the **Compare performance** tab at the top of the screen.
 This tab allows you to view the indicators using different plot types (see below).

 To aid investigation it is possible to select the indicators that are of most interest, and deselect those that are of less interest.